11646729/golf1/README.md

 TO RUN
 ------
 Start redis server
-cd redis-3.0.7
+Open a Mac Terminal Window from Taskbar type: cd redis-3.0.7 src/redis-server

-src/redis-server
+Now start rethinkdb Database

-Start Program
+Open a Mac Terminal Window from Taskbar type: rethinkdb

-In Terminal window within WebStorm type npm start
+Now start the golf-1 program

-Start Web Browser
+In Terminal window within WebStorm type: npm start

-Open Chrome and browse to localhost:3000
+Now Open Chrome and browse to localhost:3000

 Format for GeoJSON is Longitude then Latitude : "coordinates": [ -5.683992, 54.625605 ]